Skip to content

 This package includes two ways to generate the custom data config file:

-1. calling a function in your build pipeline
+1. programatically calling a function in your build pipeline

 2. as a plugin for the Custom Element Manifest Analyzer